jayalmaraz/jay-almaraz.github.io/external/campfire-rebranding-faqs-for-managers.md

 A: No.

-All existing bookmarks, links, and shortcuts to Campfire will be automatically redirected to the Volaby.
+All existing bookmarks, links, and shortcuts to Volaby will be automatically redirected to the Volaby.
 Shortcut icons will update themselves after a couple of visits.
 Sign in email addresses and passwords will be entirely unchanged.

 The more observant members of your team may notice: